 Canada needs you.
 Don’t let the increasingly expensive tuitions fees for international students dismay you.
 Canadian authorities and academic institutions realized a decade or two ago that declining birth rates in Canada meant that future cohorts of Canadian students – a graduating class at any secondary or post-secondary school/college/university – would start to shrink.
-Less babies in the ‘80s and ‘90s meant less university students some 18 to 20 years later.
+Less babies in the ‘80s and ‘90s has meant less university students some 18 to 20 years later.
 The demographic problem that has been affecting Japan for at least a generation was just over the horizon in Canada’s case.

 So, along with increased immigration rates, Canadian authorities realized that they would also need to drastically increase the number of foreign students studying at Canadian colleges and universities.